navi-04/Issue-change-log/issue-change-log-cui/documentation/15-quality-assurance.md

 # Quality Assurance

-This document outlines the quality assurance processes, testing procedures, and quality standards for the Issue Change Log app.
+This document outlines the quality assurance processes, testing procedures, and quality standards for the Advanced Work Item log app.

 ## Table of Contents